Profit Shifting of Multinational Corporations Worldwide

 Second, CBCR ensures that profits and taxes are defined consistently with the concepts of corporate profits and taxes.
-By contrast, this is not the case with, for example, Bureau of Economic Analysis data, where profits are imputed from a combination of net profits, intra-group dividends, interest paid and other variables, as recently discussed by \citet{clausingProfitShiftingTax2020, clausingFiveLessonsProfit2020, blouinDoubleCountingAccounting2020, garcia-bernardoMultinationalCorporationsTax2021}.
-Consequently, CBCR data excludes double-counting in revenue and likely in profit (with the exception of stateless entities dropped from our analysis and intercompany dividends, for which companies have neither instructions nor incentive to double-count).
-Since CBCR data offers the best available information on MNCs' tax payments for many countries, it thus provides us with the first suitable dataset for a high-quality cross-country comparison---until now various proxies for profits were used, for example, by \citet{haberlyTaxHavensProduction2015}, \citet{bolwijnEstablishingBaselineEstimating2018} or \citet{damgaardWhatRealWhat2019}.
+By contrast, this is not the case with, for example, Bureau of Economic Analysis data, where profits are imputed from a combination of net profits, intra-group dividends, interest paid and other variables, as recently discussed by \textcite{clausingProfitShiftingTax2020, clausingFiveLessonsProfit2020, blouinDoubleCountingAccounting2020, garcia-bernardoMultinationalCorporationsTax2021a}.
+Consequently, CBCR data excludes double-counting in revenue.